FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Proposed Method

+where $\epsilon_i$ represents the adversarial perturbation for sample $i$ within a neighborhood of radius $\rho$.
+This unweighted formulation allocates gradient contributions proportionally to group size.
+Majority groups dominate the optimization, which yields perturbations $\epsilon_i$ that vary across subgroups and produce unequal generalization.

-where $\ell_{i}$ is the loss for sample $i$.
-In this unweighted form, the classifier tends to focus more on the majority favorable group, leading to different perturbation magnitudes $\epsilon$ across subgroups and ultimately resulting in unequal generalization capabilities.
-We propose assigning {initial} weights to samples within each group as \( \gamma_i = \frac{c}{n'} \), where \( n' \) represents the number of samples in the group to which the \( i \)-th sample belongs, and \( c \) is a scaling constant.
+\textbf{Fairness-Aware Reweighting.} We assign initial weights within each group as $\gamma_i = \frac{c}{n'}$, where $ n' $ is the number of samples in the group containing the $i$-th sample and $c$ is the total sample weight assigned to that group.
 By assigning weights to samples of different groups, the classifier is encouraged to focus more on samples that are either misclassified or likely to be misclassified.
 Moreover, this approach ensures that the weighted representation of samples remains balanced across different groups.
-This can be achieved by constraining the sum of weights within groups and is formulated as:
+To equalize group influence regardless of size, we constrain weights to sum to a constant $c$ within each group:

 where $g_s$ collects the indices of samples belonging to the demographic group $s$.
-The optimization problem \eqref{eq:fairweight} can be partitioned by groups as follows for each demographic group:

-Here we perform reweighing within each specific group to ensure the weighted samples are balanced between groups.
+This constraint ensures that each demographic group $s$ contributes equally to the total objective, independent of its size $n_s$.
+The optimization in Equation~\ref{eq:fairsam-group-reweight-objective} decomposes by group.
+For each group $s$, we solve: